siddhi-io/siddhi/docs/documentation/siddhi-5.x/architecture-5.x.md

 - [SourceMapper](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/stream/input/source/SourceMapper.java)

-    A source mapper is a sub component of source, and it needs to be configured for each source in order to convert the incoming event into Siddhi event.
+    A source mapper is a sub-component of source, and it needs to be configured for each source in order to convert the incoming event into Siddhi event.
     The source mapper type can be configured using the `@Map` annotation within the `@Source` annotation.
 When the `@Map` annotation is not defined, Siddhi uses the [PassThroughSourceMapper](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/stream/input/source/PassThroughSourceMapper.java),
     where it assumes that the incoming message is already in the [Siddhi Event](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/event/Event.java)